Policies & Procedures

 Participants receiving education abroad scholarships and Federal Financial Aid will receive them as an award on their MSU myGate account.
 If the MSU account has a zero balance, awards will then be used to cover education abroad fees that are applied to the MSU account.
-For provider programs, these fees may be sent to the provider from MSU if a Promissory Note is completed with the Bursar’s Office.
+For provider programs, these fees will be refunded to the participant directly to pay your balance with the provider.
 It is the participant’s responsibility to ensure that education abroad fees are paid in full prior to departure.
 Participants who receive a refund of any kind are encouraged to check their myGate account and the program provider account to ensure there is a zero balance prior to utilizing refunds for other expenses.

 Participants on summer programs must be enrolled for at least 6-credit hours for the

 summer term to be eligible for federal student loans.
 Participants may meet this 6-hour